-But anyway,what I means is that "A" were connected with "B".
+s(I mean, not means) is that "A" was connected with "B".

 But a native speaker said I should constantly use one tense.